 Often cover letters can be confused with personal statements that you find on your CV.
 However, it’s important to note that these are two separate documents.
 A cover letter should be sent alongside your CV as a way of further selling your application to your potential employer.
 Whereas your CV may be quite formal, a cover letter is your chance to explain exactly why you’re the best person for the job, highlighting the most relevant skills and experience to make your case.

-Whereas you should still look to tailor your CV towards the potential job, a cover letter has much more room for this.
-In order to give you a better idea of how to write a cover letter, we’ve put together the following tips.
+To give you a better idea of how to write a cover letter, we’ve put together the following tips.

 Look For Clues in the Job Description